Ylianst/ESP-IQ2020/documentation/debugging.md

  - [IQ2020 Data Viewer Executable](https://github.com/Ylianst/ESP-IQ2020/raw/main/DataViewer/IQ2020-DataViewer.exe)
  - [The source code is here](https://github.com/Ylianst/ESP-IQ2020/tree/main/DataViewer)

+Once you get the executable, run it, put the IP address and port of your ESP32 device and hit connect.
+To makes things easy, packets will be shown like in the [RS485 protocol page](https://github.com/Ylianst/ESP-IQ2020/blob/main/documentation/protocol.md), without the starting byte, data length and checksum.

 Another thing you may want to do is change the debug level from `ERROR` to `DEBUG` in the ESP-Home confirmation file and reflash.
 You will see a lot more data in the ESP-Home logs.

 ```